 That said, I think that the government has, in the past, done a good job of having R&D tax incentives.
 Really what you’re getting is access to is, any initial losses you have in your early years as a business, you’re getting to cash those out through the tax incentive scheme.

 It’s a very heavy documentation process, but it can be worth it.
 It’s best to engage an advisor.
 We use Michael Johnson Associates.
 There’s a lot of good advisors out there that can help in those areas, but you’ve got to go to an accounting firm or a specific R&D tax incentive type firm to do those.
-The UK has got a big grants program go to gov.uk to see that, and for Australia go to industry.gov.au.
+Australia’s programs can be found at industry.gov.au.

 One of the lowest risk and probably the smartest ways to get big as fast as you can is to do the consulting services approach.
 This approach is low stress and you don’t have to go out and chase pure funding from investors.

-The best example I’ve seen out of this is 37signals (now Basecamp).
-They started out as a design agency.
+The best example I’ve seen out of this Basecamp.
+They started their business as a design agency.
 Back in 2003 they were doing website designs and over the space of ten years they became a really big web application developer and that’s their full-time gig now.

 Amazon used retailing to become a cloud computing business.